marcusnobrega-eng/DRAIN-LID/README.md

 Several other examples are available in the \Examples folder.
 To run a particular example, please just load the scenario in the main code function.

+Full mathematical documentation of the model is available in the folder \Doc.

 👤 Developer
 **Marcus N. Gomes Jr.**